Islamic Republic of Iran Ground Forces: Pahlavi era

+The IIGF has undergone six reorganizations since 1962.
+As a result, before one reorganization has been completed, another has been initiated.
+None have been carried through to completion.
+This is especially true of the IIGF Logistical System since combat unit force goals have changed so frequently that the development of a logistical unit plan to support them has never got off the ground.

-Dramatic reforms brought in a host of western advisors and over the course of more than three decades the army was to become the world's fifth strongest by 1979.
+The army was to become the world's fifth largest by 1979.
 Throughout the 1970s the Imperial Iranian Ground Forces, as they were then known, underwent a rapid transformation and increase in strength.
-During this period, Iran established the "Imperial Iranian Army Aviation" (IIAA).
+During this period, Iran established the Imperial Iranian Army Aviation (IIAA).
 It was mainly equipped with American aircraft types.

 However, the rapid, top-down modernization efforts could not overcome deep-seated political and structural issues, creating a force that was technologically advanced but fundamentally brittle.
-The pace of acquiring sophisticated weapons rapidly outstripped the capacity of the Iranian military to absorb and maintain the technology.
+Too many sophisticated weapons were acquired too quickly for the Iranian Armed Forces to absorb and maintain them.
 The lack of adequately trained or trainable Iranian manpower, combined with competition for technical talent from the civilian sector, created a bottleneck for effective use and maintenance of the advanced systems.
 Thousands of US technicians and advisors were required to operate and maintain equipment.

 The Shah deliberately ensured the Army's loyalty was to the throne above all else, deliberately suppressing independent political tendencies.
+The Shah personally had the post of commander of the 1st Corps in Tehran for a period.
 This resulted in the Army being primarily viewed and utilized as a tool for internal security against domestic opposition rather than a cohesive, externally focused conventional fighting force.
 Senior officers became "tightly-knit" around the Shah, discouraging initiative.
 This attitude spread to middle-ranking officers, and patronage and loyalty became more important than professional military competence.
 This resulted in structural weaknesses and a high degree of demoralization in the force by the late 1970s.

 Despite the high-cost, high-tech arsenal, observers questioned the Army's actual combat competence and effectiveness in its conventional role.
 The speed and size of the buildup masked underlying organizational and training issues.
 In addition, the huge arms purchases, while initially affordable due to oil revenues, placed a substantial strain on the national budget and contributed to economic instability and inflation in the late 1970s.